catblade/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

     CCIDriver is a grpc service interface for CCI resource kubelet drivers.
     The interface provides admission, allocation and cleanup entrypoints.
-    Drivers are registered  as kubelet plugins and will be called by the CCI resource manager for pods which are associated with this driver.
+    Drivers are registered  as kubelet plugins and will be called by the CCI Resource Manager for pods which are associated with this driver.
     */
     service CCIDriver {
       //cciAdmit admission function to reserve resources for a given container